webclinic017/thales/README.md

 ## Configuration

-Thales can be configured through various configuration files inside `config` directory.
+Thales can be configured through various configuration files inside the `config` directory.
 Here's a brief overview of the available configuration options:

 - `polygon_credentials.cfg` (required): Contains the Polygon.io API key for accessing real-time and historical options data.
 - `trading_strategy.cfg`: Defines the parameters and settings for the trading strategy.